 As a EuroScholars participant, you will join a research team at one of the renowned research universities which make up the EuroScholars consortium.
 All research projects are conducted in English unless otherwise specified within the project’s description on the EuroScholars project search.

-ISA and EuroScholars have partnered together to offer this unique program to North American undergraduates.
+ISA and EuroScholars have partnered together to offer this unique program to undergraduates studying in the US or Canada.
 While the EuroScholars consortium administers the program, ISA manages the recruitment and admissions process for all participants.

 Once you've been accepted into a research project, you will begin working closely with your EuroScholars host university regarding pre-departure preparations such as visas, confirming program dates, housing, and more.
 Your host university contacts (Host Institution Coordinator and Research Project Supervisor) will also be your main/first point of contact regarding your research project and any aspects of your experience abroad.
 The EuroScholars consortium manages the program on-site, including housing, academics, health & safety support, etc.

 Meet with your study abroad advisor on campus to talk about necessary approvals and financial aid options.